QuarkChain/bench_kvdb/doc/paper.md

 ### Conclusion: Pebble Achieves Effectively O(1) Disk I/O Under Sufficient Cache
 Although the theoretical read complexity of Pebble is `O(log N)`, this bound is rarely observable in practice under realistic cache configurations.

-Experimental results across database sizes ranging from **22GB to 2.2TB** consistent show that:
-- Once `Filter + Top-Index` is resident in cache, almost all negative lookups are resolved entirely in memory, and I/Os per Get rapidly drops to ~2.
-- When `Filter + All-Index` fits in cache, I/Os per Get further converges toward ~1.0–1.3, after which additional cache yields only marginal I/O reduction.

 > With sufficient cache residency of Bloom filters and index blocks, the practical read I/O behavior of Pebble is
 > **effectively O(1)** and consistently converges to **1–2 I/Os per Get operation**.